External Interrupts - MIDI Player

 • Also on the "Hardware" tab, add the GPT, and after that, the Sound Synthesizer (MIDI), in this order.

 • Before beginning to test the MIDI Synthesizer, check the volume of your browser and computer.
+Some notes from The White Stripes' Seven Nation Army will be played.

 • You must access the peripherals through MMIO, just like Exercises 7.1 and 7.2.